-When he contacted us, Jerome has already a precise idea of his bespoke bicycle project, sending a several pages specification document.
+When he contacted us, Jerome already had a precise idea of his bespoke bicycle project, sending a several pages specification document.
 It mentionned that he will ride this bike 60% on paved roads, 30% on unpaved ones and 10% on more technical trails.
 The frame had to filter the best road bumps.
 That's why we designed a front triangle with Tange Prestige tubing with a 31.7mm diameter for top tube and 34.9mm for down tube.
 Chainstays and seatstays come from the Columbus Zona CX range with double bending for gravel tires.
 The 44mm headtube is reinforced with our homemade stainless steel ring.
 It is combined with the tapered Columbus Mud Disc fork, to fit tires up to 38mm.

-The options on our tailored bicycles are almost unlimited, so we can answer to exceptional demands : Jérôme wanted to be able to mount a Rohloff belt drivetrain in the future on his bicycle.
-So we designed the frame with this objective in mind : stainless threaded bosses are brazed under the down tube and the left chainstay to screw removable cable bosses to guide the Rohloff cables.
+The options on our tailored bicycles are almost unlimited, so we can respond to exceptional demands : Jérôme wanted to be able to mount a Rohloff belt drivetrain in the future on his bicycle.
+So we designed the frame keeping this objective in mind : stainless threaded bosses are brazed under the down tube and the left chainstay to screw removable cable bosses to guide the Rohloff cables.

 The dropouts were selected for their versatility : the Polydrop model from Paragon.
 They are built in two parts : a first one in stainless steel is brazed to the frame, a second one in aluminium is removable.
 It is available in 57 references to mount any type of drivetrain or brakes.
 The dropouts are also design to fit a beltdrive .

 There is an additional bosses on the downtube to mount a third bottle-cage.